Is your hammock droopy, Boopie? Sorry, but really, when you get to use a fun word like “droopy” in a sentence, you gotta make the most of it.

 Listen, we’re hammock pros, which means we’re excessively lazy.
 It’s why we don’t sell treadmills.
 Nor knitting needles.

-But it also means that we know hammock problems and an easy fix/solution for every one of them.
+But it also means that we know hammock issues and an easy fix/solution for every one of them.

 Today’s solved problem: the long hammock, sometimes googled as Mexican hammock because hammocks manufactured there and throughout Latin America tend to have extra string length for tree-hanging versatility.
-These solutions work on hammocks without a spreader bar.
+By the way, these solutions work on hammocks without a spreader bar.